-The Corporation is conducting exploration programs targeting nickel, copper, platinum (PGMs) and graphite on the Claims.
-The Corporation has identified in the Claims a highly prospective 'new frontier' containing a vast underexplored area referred to as the Albany Project or "Arc of Fire" in the James Bay Lowlands.
-The area has been largely ignored in the past as a result of swamp and the younger Phanerozoic (460-360 Ma) cover rocks, up to 200m thick, overlying the prospective Archean rocks.
-Recent advances in airborne EM technology have allowed deeper penetration/resolution through the Fe-deficient shallow marine carbonate/clastic sediments to target favourable geological and structural settings within the underlying Archean.
+In 2010, the Company was exploring for mafic-ultramafic intrusion hosted Cu-Ni-PGM deposits ranging in age from Archean to which are stratabound, and host copper, nickel and/or platinum-group sulphides.
+The Corporation conducted exploration programs targeting nickel, copper, platinum (PGMs) and graphite on the Claims.
+The Corporation identified in the Claims a highly prospective 'new frontier' containing a vast underexplored area referred to as the Albany Project in the James Bay Lowlands.
+The area was largely ignored in the past as a result of swamp and the younger Phanerozoic (460-360 Ma) cover rocks, up to 200m thick, overlying the prospective Archean rocks.
+Recent advances in airborne EM technology allowed deeper penetration/resolution through the Fe-deficient shallow marine carbonate/clastic sediments to target favourable geological and structural settings within the underlying Archean.

-The "Arc of Fire" consists of several large multi-phased mafic-ultramafic-alkalic complexes forming an arc line approximately 150km long.
-One of these complexes, called the Nagagami River Alkaline Ring Complex, shows similarities to the Mid-Continent Rift related Coldwell Complex on the north shore of Lake Superior.
-The "Arc of Fire" is believed to also represent a deep seated Proterozoic structure that may be related to the 1.1 billion year old Mid-Continent Rifting.
-The Mid-Continent Rift is a known deep seated structural environment that hosts a number of significant mineral deposits around Lake Superior, including the recently discovered Rio Tinto's Eagle and Tamarack Cu-Ni deposits and Magma's TBN PGM deposit.
-Rifting environments around the world are host to many large mineral deposits due to a tapping of the copper-nickel rich mantle by way of the structural conduits and traps for metal transport and deposit.
+The Albany Project covers several large multi-phased mafic-ultramafic-alkalic complexes forming an arcuate structure approximately 150km long.
+One of these complexes, called the Nagayama River Alkaline Ring Complex, shows similarities to the Mid-Continent Rift related Coldwell Complex on the north shore of Lake Superior.
+The arcuate structure is believed to also represent a deep seated Proterozoic structure that may be related to the 1.1 billion year old Mid-Continent Rifting.
+The Mid-Continent Rift is a known deep seated structural environment that hosts a number of significant mineral deposits around Lake Superior, including Rio Tinto's Eagle and Tamarack Cu-Ni deposits and Magma's TBN PGM deposit.
+Rifting environments around the world are host to many large mineral deposits due to a tapping of the copper- nickel rich mantle by way of the structural conduits and traps for metal transport and deposit.